 The American Medical Association (AMA) represents the nation’s physicians and promotes the art and science of medicine and the betterment of public health.
 Since 2005, the AMA, along with many other stakeholders in the health care community, has supported and helped secure passage of the National All Schedules Prescription Electronic Reporting Act as an essential tool in combating prescription drug abuse and diversion.
-The AMA continues to work to combat diversion and drug abuse while preserving access to medically necessary treatment for pain.
-The AMA is a partner in the RxSafetyMatters program.
-The AMA foundation supports the Healthy Living Grant Program, which includes a prescription drug safety category.
+The AMA continues to work to combat diversion and drug misuse, including the opioid epidemic while preserving access to medically necessary treatment for pain.

 American Medicine Chest Challenge

 This nationwide, community-based, public health initiative in partnership with law enforcement, was designed to raise awareness about prescription drug abuse dangers.
 The initiative created a nationwide disposal day for unused, unwanted, and expired medicine; web site offers videos, checklists, and toolkits.

 The American Pharmacists Association (APhA) is the largest association of pharmacists in the United States, with more than 62,000 practicing pharmacists, pharmaceutical scientists, student pharmacists, and pharmacy technicians as members.
 The APhA Academy of Student Pharmacists (APhA-ASP) aims to be the collective voice of student pharmacists, to provide opportunities for professional growth, to improve patient care, and to envision and advance the future of pharmacy.
 APhA offers resources from its web site to its members to help raise awareness about preventing prescription drug abuse in their communities.

 This association is dedicated to schools that provide educational settings for students in recovery.
 A contact list for member recovery high schools is available from its web site.